By Rhonda Vonshay Sharpe

 Dr. Willene Johnson reminded attendees at the 2019 Inaugural Sadie T. M. Alexander Conference that before we were slaves, we were scientists, architects, doctors, teachers, etc. We came to this country with a set of knowledge and skills.

 The vestiges of slavery have been hard to erase.
-Nina Banks notes that Black women are more likely to be employed in low-wage occupations and have higher labor force participation rates.
+Nina Banks notes that Black women are more likely to be employed in low-wage occupations than White women and have higher labor force participation rates than White women.
 Michelle Holder posits that the race-gender wage gap combined with the higher labor force participation of Black women equals greater profitability for corporate America.

 Our culinary knowledge, today on display at church suppers, was refined by years of slavery utilizing the crops and livestock available in America.
-Our influence on American cuisine is undeniable and yet as Valerie A. Johnson reminds us, our culinary skills are not respected and our contribution to the American diet erased.
+Our influence on American cuisine is undeniable, and yet as Valerie A. Johnson reminds us, our culinary skills are not respected and our contribution to the American diet has been erased.

 The #Metoo movement created by Tarana Burke has empowered so many women to speak up about sexual harassment.
 The courage of Michelle Vinson to sue Meritor Savings Bank FSB all the way to the U.S. Supreme Court expanded Title VII to include sexual discrimination that creates a “hostile environment” and gave legal standing to the women who would speak up and sign #Metoo.